datastax/csharp-driver/doc/features/cloud/README.md

            .Connect();
 ```

-## Supported platforms

-DataStax Apollo support on .NET Core requires **.NET Core Runtime 2.1 or later**.

-On .NET Framework there is no additional requirement.

 ## Configurable settings when using a secure connection bundle

 The following methods will throw an error when `.Build()` is called if the secure connection bundle is used: